Comrade Rayner Defies the Labour Leadership -

 Discipline is increasingly breaking down in the senior ranks of the Labour Party politburo, this morning previously loyal Comrade Angela Rayner shamelessly defied her party leadership not once but twice live on state television.
 Counter-revolutionary treachery…

-First Rayner contradicted John McDonnell’s incendiary comments on a second Scottish Independence referendum, then – even worse – she sided with Enemy of the People #2 Tom Watson’s calls for Labour to work together with Enemy of the People #3 Jo Swinson to block no deal.
+First Rayner contradicted John McDonnell’s incendiary comments on a second Scottish Independence referendum, then – even worse – she sided with calls from Enemy of the People #2 Tom Watson for Labour to work together with Enemy of the People #3 Jo Swinson to block no deal.
 Next she’ll be saying she likes Tony Blair…